eduardo-ufmg/knn-clas/README.md

-# nn-clas-study
+# knn-clas
-Likelihood-like space, hyperparameters and hardware implementation
+proposes and evaluate an alternative for nn-clas